jjkjwo/Universal-Vector-Language/AntiPatterns.md

 When so many parties are involved that no single actor feels responsible.
 Distributed systems creating distributed blame—harm without a perpetrator.

 496. Manufactured Urgency
 Creating artificial time pressure to prevent careful consideration.
-The deadline designed to force bad decisions—panic as business strategy.
+Deadlines designed to force bad decisions—panic as manipulation rather than response.
+The false emergency that benefits the pressurer, not the pressured.

 497. The Tolerance Ratchet
 Gradual acceptance of increasingly unacceptable conditions because each increment seems minor.
 The death of standards by a thousand small compromises.